vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 ### The Result

-The code above produces a Vistle module **MyIsosurfaceVtkm** which consists of two input and output ports as well as a float parameter to set the isovalue and which calculates the isosurface using VTK-m's Contour filter.
+The code above produces a Vistle module **MyIsosurfaceVtkm** which consists of two input and output ports as well as a float parameter to set the isovalue and which calculates the isosurface using Viskores's Contour filter.

 The data field on the first input port is used to calculate the isosurface.
 In the following example workflow, **MyIsosurfaceVtkm** reads in the data field named *scalar* and uses it to create an isosurface of isovalue 1.1: